-The future job market for Medical Dosimetry is strong.
-The many advances in treatment planning increases the demand for qualified medical dosimetrists.
+The future job market for medical dosimetry is strong.
+Advancements in treatment planning increase the demand for qualified medical dosimetrists.
 Wages are comparable with other healthcare professions.
-Given the diversity and ever changing technology of the job, lifelong career satisfaction is achievable.
+Given the diversity and ever-changing technology of the job, lifelong career satisfaction is achievable.

 Images used with permission.